wmaynard/platform-common/HEALTH_SERVICE.md

 _Something isn't working as described here.
 Help!_

 For the most part, the `HealthService` hasn't seen much battle.
-It has only been minimally-tested within player-service, and most of the work was started on a Labs Day long ago.
+It has only been minimally-tested within player-service.
 Consequently it may have some rough edges; DM Will and help improve the service by describing your problem and what you need from it!